 The Directors are responsible for the preparation of the consolidated financial statements which give a true and fair view of the state of affairs of the Company at the end of each financial year and of the income statement for that year and comply with the Insurance Act, 2003.
-Financial Reporting Council of Nigeria Act, No. 6 2011 CAP 117 LFN 2004 and the Companies And Allied Matters Act CAP C20 LFN 2004.
+Financial Reporting Council of Nigeria Act, No.6, 2011, Insurance Act CAP I17, LFN 2004 and section 377 of the Companies And Allied Matters Act, 2020.